bergerx/simplelxc/README.rst

 :simplelxc `chroot` <guest_name>:
-    Chroot into the guest root file system, if you are not sure about what you are doing you should use "login".
+    Chroot into the guest root file system, if you are not sure about what you are doing you should use "enter".
 See the notes in "`template chroot`".

 :simplelxc `info` <guest_name>:
     Show guest's IP, root file system, config file and if it is running or not.